vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 Look at "MLArchSys", MLSys, and so forth...

+They will test some problem with Mr. Model v10 and then by the time the paper is done and experiments are final, Mr. Model v11 has been released and everything is done for.
+So many papers like this.

 ### Thinking in "Embedding Space"

 If I could peer into their head I'm sure all I would find is a vector database.

 "Semantics".
 If insufficient data is available, then the model will emit things that are adjacent in the embedding space.
 The 'intelligence' appears when the suitable training data exists to actually disambiguate the semantics of words that appear close, but are actually different.

+The degeneration of the professor class, they are nothing more than frontends for Mr. Model, they operate and think in embedding space.
+They ask the model first rather than think and the model taints their thinking and makes original thought impossible.

 ## Sutton's "Bitter Lesson"